-Experimental modal testing was performed on the structure, and the modes with the lowest four natural frequencies are compared with modes identified from linear modal analysis from the finite element model.
-Note that these are distinct from the POD modes described above, which arise from the experimental data taken during the operation of the shock tube.
-The modal testing uses a Maul-Theet automatic impact hammer with a PCB 086E80 load cell to measure the excitation force and a Polytec PSV-500 Xtra scanning laser doppler vibrometer (LDV) to measure the vibration response without significantly mass-loading the part.
+The first four natural frequencies of the model are compared with experimentally observed natural frequencies from modal testing.
+The modal testing uses a Maul-Theet automatic impact hammer and a Polytec scanning laser doppler vibrometer (LDV).
 The modal test is conducted with the beam mounted in the shock tube as in the experiment, but with a sidewall removed to facilitate hammer placement (Fig. 9a).
 The back plate is impacted with a force of 5 N, which is sufficient to excite modes measured on the front and top face of the shell with the LDV.
-Modes are fit using the Synthesize Modes and Correlate (SMAC) algorithm [40].
-The measured frequency response functions (FRFs) are summarized with the complex mode indicator function (CMIF) [41] shown Fig. 9b.
-In short, the CMIF has same output / input units as an FRF and essentially condenses multiple frequency response functions (FRFs) obtained in the LDV scan into a single curve to assist in the detection of modal peaks in the collected data.
-As labeled in Fig. 9b, four primary experimental modes are identified for frequencies less than 5 kHz.
+The resulting measured complex mode indicator function (CMIF) [39] is shown Fig. 9b.
+In short, the CMIF essentially captures the multiple frequency response functions (FRFs) obtained in the LDV scan and thus has same output / input units as a FRF.
+As labeled in Fig. 9, four primary modes are identified for frequencies less than 5 kHz.
 The measured mode frequencies and damping coefficients are listed in Table 4.
-Since the rocking mode appears as a broad plateau, an approximate frequency range is listed instead of a discrete value.
+Since the rocking mode appears as a broad plateau an approximate frequency range is listed instead of a discrete value.